Far-right AfD hurts Merkel's CDU in German state vote

 In July, scores of senior AfD members condemned Hoecke’s rising influence.
 The fight for the future direction of the AfD is expected to come to a head at a party conference in December.

-Editing by Douglas Busvine
+Editing by Douglas Busvine and Catherine Evans